Chinese Medicine Diet

 Different seasons of the year require modified cooking methods and different food choices.
-People naturally eat more warming, heavier foods in the winter, like soups, stews and baked foods.
+People naturally eat more warming, heavier foods in the winter, like soups, stews, and baked foods.
 Conversely, in summer we are drawn to lighter, cooler types of foods that are more quickly cooked, like steamed vegetables.
 Varying your food choices according to seasons is a way to keep your body in sync with the natural environment.
-Eating warmer foods when the weather is cold and cooler foods during the warmer months keeps you healthy in all seasons.
+Eating warmer foods when the weather is cold and cooler foods during the summer months keeps you healthy in all seasons.

 Likewise, eating in accordance with what grows in your region will keep your body in balance.
 For instance, someone who lives near the equator where the weather is warm all year around would eat different foods than people who live in cold, northern climates.
 People in tropical regions would naturally be near tropical fruits since they grow in that type of climate.
 Those living in the north, say high in the mountains, would never naturally see a tropical fruit growing in their area so should probably avoid them.

 One of my favorite herbal educators, Bob Flaws, says that the modern diet is a ‘recent aberration in the history of the human diet’ that has only developed over the last 50 years.
 Many modern food choices would not exist in the absence of fast global transportation and indoor refrigeration.
 If you think about it, humans evolved eating what was locally available and in season.
 Preservation methods evolved but these methods usually involved cooking.
 The modern grocery store is like having an in season garden all year; watermelons, pineapples, grapes are always available at your local grocery.
-But, these are foods you might never find growing in your part of the world and consuming them freely will lead to imbalances over time.
+But these are foods you might never find growing in your part of the world and consuming them freely will lead to imbalances over time.